PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 - Arming is prevented if the vehicle is not in a "healthy" state.
 - A vehicle will also usually revert to the disarmed state after landing or if a pilot does not take off quickly enough.

-Arming is (by default) triggered by holding the RC throttle/yaw stick on the *bottom right* for one second (to disarm, hold stick on bottom left).
+Arming is triggered by default (Mode 2 transmitters) by holding the RC throttle/yaw stick on the *bottom right* for one second (to disarm, hold stick on bottom left).
 It is also possible to configure PX4 to arm using an RC button on the RC control (and arming commands can be sent from a ground station).

 A detailed overview of arming and arming configuration can be found here: [Prearm, Arm, Disarm Configuration](../advanced_config/prearm_arm_disarm.md).